 Damayan provides labor trafficking survivors the support they need to restore their freedom, assert their basic human rights, and move towards economic stability.
-Our services include helping survivors develop escape plan, secure emergency housing and financial assistance, access social and legal services, find employment, and facilitate family reunifications.
+Our services include helping survivors develop escape plans, secure emergency housing and financial assistance, access social and legal services, find employment, and facilitate family reunifications.

 Through our network of pro bono attorneys, we ensure labor trafficking survivors are able to apply for T Non-Immigrant Status Visa (T Visa).
 This program allows survivors to remain legally in the US, access basic services, and file cases against their traffickers.
 It also allows eligible survivors to file for T visa derivatives for their children and spouses, leading to successful family reunifications.